JackHowa/100-days-of-code/log.md

 ### Day 21: April 3, 2018, Tuesday

 ***Liked*** refactoring the alphabetize with a nice built-in and new comparison that felt right for 2017.
 Liked working on the train to work.
+Liked Lauren's support even though I missed April 2.

 ***Learned*** about locale compare and sort.